-As a child I distinctly remember sitting crosslegged on the carpet in front of the TV at my Grandma’s house, the volume on loud, with the sounds of Scottish pipe bands filling the room.
+As a child, I distinctly remember sitting crosslegged on the carpet in front of the TV at my Grandma’s house, the volume on loud, with the sounds of Scottish pipe bands filling the room.
 I watched as group after group marched out, filling the space in front of a magical looking castle, while girls wearing kilts danced in circles.
-I’d watched Scottish marching bands on school fields in my hometown in New Zealand, but it was nothing compared to this.
+I’d watched Scottish marching bands on school fields in my hometown in New Zealand, but it was nothing compared to the scale of this.

-Around twenty years later, and the anticipation in the air was palpable, as people from all across the globe were gathered in Edinburgh, in the stands perched on top of Castle Rock.
+Around twenty years later, and the anticipation in the air was palpable, as people from all across the globe were gathered in the stands perched on top of Castle Rock in Edinburgh.
 I felt like the excitement bubbling in my chest as if I was a child again, eagerly waiting for the show to begin.

-The Edinburgh Tattoo takes place at the height of Edinburgh’s Festival season in August.
-It’s a truly international event with performers from 6 continents and 48 countries.
-The audience in Edinburgh is generally comprised of one third international visitors, one third Scottish attendees and one third of visitors from the rest of the UK.
-Added to that, 100 million people who watch the performance on television around the world.
+The Royal Edinburgh Military Tattoo takes place at the height of Edinburgh’s Festival season in August.
+It’s a truly international event with performers from all over the world, and different countries every year.
+The audience is international too, generally comprised of one-third international visitors, one-third Scottish attendees and one-third of visitors from the rest of the UK.
+Added to that, there are around 100 million people who watch the performance on television around the world.
 That’s right.
-Millions of people see the Edinburgh Military Tattoo every year, and it’s going from strength to strength.
+Millions of people see the Edinburgh Military Tattoo every year, and it’s going from strength to strength!

 But what is the Edinburgh military tattoo?

-If you’ve never had the opportunity to experience a military tattoo elsewhere, then you’re probably wondering what it’s all about.
+If you’ve never had the opportunity to experience a military tattoo elsewhere, then you’re probably wondering what I’m even talking about.
 Firstly, it’s nothing to do with getting a tattoo!
 The name “tattoo” comes from the 17th and 18th centuries when a cry of ‘doe den tap toe’ which meant ‘turn off the taps’ and piping and drums signaled to the soldiers that the pubs were closed and they must return to the barracks.

 The story behind the Royal Edinburgh Military Tattoo

 Since the first Edinburgh Tattoo in 1950, no show has ever been cancelled, despite the unpredictable Scottish weather.
 So make sure you bring a warm and waterproof coat!

 What you can expect at the Royal Edinburgh Military Tattoo

 But what will you actually see if you get tickets to the Tattoo?
-Each year there is a different theme, with 2018 having the theme “Kaleidoscope” after the invention by the Scottish Sir David Brewster in about 1816.
+Each year there is a different theme, with 2019 having the theme “Kaleidoscope” after the invention by the Scottish Sir David Brewster in about 1816.
 Each year one of the UK’s armed forces lead the military tattoo, but groups from all over the world will also perform.

-Edinburgh Castle is like another cast member at the Tattoo, with video and pictures being projected onto the facade.
+During the performance, Edinburgh Castle is like another cast member, with video and pictures being projected onto the facade.
 So many cables are used in the show to get all of this right that if they were spread out in a line they would reach from Edinburgh to Glasgow!

 The thing is, the Edinburgh Tattoo is so unique that it’s difficult to explain the experience, and it’s one of those things that is really best seen for yourself.
 While the show has travelled overseas four times in the past, including all the way to New Zealand and Australia complete with a mock-up of Edinburgh Castle, there’s nothing like seeing it in person and for many people, it is a once-in-a-lifetime experience.

 The best seats for the Edinburgh Tattoo